Tony Renda: Arizona Diamondbacks

-On July 3, 2017, the Cincinnati Reds traded Renda to the Arizona Diamondbacks for a player to be named later.
+On July 3, 2017, the Reds traded Renda to the Arizona Diamondbacks in exchange for a player to be named later.
 He was assigned to the Reno Aces of the Triple-A Pacific Coast League, batting .185 (5-for-27) in eight games, spending mid-July though late September on the disabled list.
 Renda was released prior to the 2018 season.

-Boston Red Sox (2018)
+Boston Red Sox

 On April 30, 2018, Renda signed a minor league contract with the Boston Red Sox.
 He was assigned to the Double-A Portland Sea Dogs where he hit .371 in 26 games; he was promoted to the Triple-A Pawtucket Red Sox in mid-July.
 Renda was called up to Boston on August 4, after Ian Kinsler was placed on the 10-day disabled list and Dustin Pedroia was moved to the 60-day disabled list, opening a spot on the 40-man roster for Renda.
 In an August 5 game against the rival New York Yankees, Renda pinch ran and scored the winning run in a 5–4 Red Sox comeback, driven in on a single by Andrew Benintendi in the 10th inning.
 Renda was optioned back to Triple-A on August 8, without making another appearance.
 Renda was outrighted to the minors on November 1, removing him from the 40-man roster; he elected free agency on November 2.
-Renda is a member of the 2018 World Champion Red Sox.
+Renda became a 2018 World Series champion following Boston's victory over the Los Angeles Dodgers.

-On November 29, 2018, Renda re-signed to a minor league deal with the Red Sox.
+On November 29, 2018, Renda re-signed with the Red Sox on a minor league contract.
 He started the 2019 season with Triple-A Pawtucket, batting .200 (4-for-20) in five games.
 He was placed on the injured list in mid-April with a right shoulder strain, and missed the rest of the season.
-He became a free agent after the 2019 season.
+Renda elected free agency following the season on November 4, 2019.